tycobbb/Navigator/README.md

 Declare a new NAVRouter subclass, and import `NAVRouter_Subclass.h` in your implementation.

 ##### Scheme
-First-and-foremost the router needs a scheme, and you can specify one by implementing `+scheme`.
+First and foremost the router needs a scheme, and you can specify one by implementing `+scheme`:
 ```Objective-C
 + (NSString *)scheme
 {